erikdemarco/gists/HestiaCP-Improved/tools/nginx-templates/readme.md

 3. Slowest: try_files      $uri @fallback;

 Notes caching template:
 -) We want to add browser cache if cache status is HIT, but fail because of "if is evil".
+So its better to add this header via wordpress.
 Example code: if ($upstream_cache_status = "HIT") {
     expires 1m;
 }